namtuanly/namtuanly.github.io/_pages/about.md

 ## Academic Services
 + Program Committee Member:
-  - The 17th International Conference on Document Analysis and Recognition (ICDAR2023)
+  - The International Conference on Document Analysis and Recognition (ICDAR), Mar.
+2023 - Present.
-  - The 4th workshop on Intelligent Cross-Data Analysis and Retrieval, ACM ICMR 2023
+  - The 4th workshop on Intelligent Cross-Data Analysis and Retrieval, ACM ICMR 2023.
-  - Special Session on Deep Learning and Applications for Industry 4.0, ICCCI 2020
+  - Special Session on Deep Learning and Applications for Industry 4.0, ICCCI 2020.
 + Reviewer:
-  - Expert Systems with Applications (Journal)
+  - Expert Systems with Applications (Journal).
-  - Pattern Recognition (Journal)
+  - Pattern Recognition (Journal).
+  - ACM Computing Surveys (Journal).
-  - International Journal on Document Analysis and Recognition (IJDAR)
+  - International Journal on Document Analysis and Recognition (IJDAR).
 + Sub-reviewer:
-  - IEEE Transactions on Pattern Analysis and Machine Intelligence (Journal)
+  - IEEE Transactions on Pattern Analysis and Machine Intelligence (Journal).
-  - Pattern Recognition Letter(Journal)
+  - Pattern Recognition Letter(Journal).
-  - The International Joint Conference on Artificial Intelligence
+  - The International Joint Conference on Artificial Intelligence.
-  - The International Conference on Document Analysis and Recognition
+  - The International Conference on Document Analysis and Recognition.
-  - The International Conference on Frontiers of Handwriting Recognition
+  - The International Conference on Frontiers of Handwriting Recognition.
-  - The International Workshop on Historical Document Imaging and Processing
+  - The International Workshop on Historical Document Imaging and Processing.

 My completed resume can be found at the [CV page](http://namtuanly.github.io/cv/).